ContextLab/CDL-bibliography/README.md

 # CDL-bibliography

-This Bibtex file is shared by all documents produced by the [Contextual Dynamics Lab](http://www.context-lab.com) at [Dartmouth College](http://www.dartmouth.edu).
+This Bibtex file is shared by all documents produced by the [Contextual Dynamics Lab](http://www.context-lab.com) at [Dartmouth College](http://www.dartmouth.edu).  *Please read the instructions below **in full** before modifying this shared lab resource.*

 # Formatting guidelines